Emeryville, California: 20th century and beyond

 Emeryville was the site of Oaks Park, the home turf of the Pacific Coast League's Oakland Oaks.
 The ballpark was located on the block bounded by San Pablo, 45th Street and Park Street (the fourth side was Watts Street).
 The site is now partly empty and fenced off.
 It is overlapped by Pixar Studios.
 Pixar's main gate (on Park Street) lies directly on the old segment of Watts Street.
 The stadium did not front directly on San Pablo, where a strip of various small commercial buildings stood.
 They were replaced by the current, one-story commercial building housing several chain businesses.

 During World War II, Emeryville was the southern terminus of the Shipyard Railway, a specially constructed electric rail line operated by the Key System to transport defense workers to the Kaiser Shipyards in Richmond.
 The station was on the west side of San Pablo Avenue on the Key's yard property.
 The tracks led to San Pablo Avenue, where they were merged into existing streetcar tracks.

 From the late 19th into the early 20th century, Emeryville continued development as an industrial city.
 Joining the meat-packing plants were the Judson Iron Works and the Sherwin-Williams paint company.
 From 1939 until the 1970s, the Sherwin-Williams plant roof featured a massive animated neon sign showing a can of red paint tilting, spilling, and covering a globe of the earth — with the slogan "Cover the Earth".
 It was a familiar sight to eastbound motorists on the Bay Bridge.
+The sign was dismantled in the summer of 1977.

 For decades the city was also the location of Shell Development, the research arm of Shell Oil Company; it relocated in 1972 to Houston, Texas.
 A large scrap metal yard (part of the Judson Steel mill) and its distinctive neon "Judson Steel" sign were visible for decades from the Eastshore Freeway until the mid-1980s.
 A large facility of the Pacific Intermountain Express (PIE) trucking firm was also visible.
 A heavy truck manufacturing division of what was formerly International Harvester, later Navistar, was located in Emeryville.
 One of its more popular over-the-road semi-truck models, the International DCO-405, became commonly and affectionately known as an "Emeryville".

 By the late 1960s, industries were beginning to move away from Emeryville.
-With the loss of jobs, the city declines.
-This began to change in the mid 1970s starting with the development of the marina section of Emeryville.
+With the loss of jobs, the city began to decline.
+This began to change in the mid-1970s starting with the development of the marina section of Emeryville.
 The Judson steel mill abruptly shut down in the fall of 1986, after more than 100 years of operation, in the wake of declining profits and contentious labor negotiations.